-The goal of the Bicycles Safety Program program is to train elementary through high school students in bike safety and how to exercise sound decision making in traffic.
+The goal of the Bicycle Safety Program program is to train elementary through high school students in bike safety and how to exercise sound decision making in traffic.
 We simultaneously train students, school staff, and parent volunteers in our 5 hour hands on bike safety curriculum.
 This program is designed to fit efficiently and flexibly into elementary schools, middle school, and high school class structures.
 Most commonly, we offer this program through PE classes.
 Our hope is that this program will encourage the use of bikes as a means of sustainable, affordable transportation, a way for young people to discover a sense of independence, as well as help students develop healthy lifestyles from a young age.

 We also provide Bike Safety Rodeos to after schools programs, community events, and elementary schools.
 Our Bike Safety Rodeos are meant to provide lessons in bike skills, rules of the road, and group riding.
 We do this by setting up small “mock cities” for students to ride in and practice their skills alongside other students.